Unsecured Nomura-backed loan, missing CEO add red flags to China lending

-SINGAPORE/HONG KONG, Sept 19 Nomura Holdings Inc and co-lenders spent nine months poring over the books, sizing up management and even checking out the factory floor at China's Ultrasonic AG before deciding in August to give the Frankfurt-listed shoemaker a $60 million unsecured credit facility.
+SINGAPORE/HONG KONG Nomura Holdings Inc (8604.T) and co-lenders spent nine months poring over the books, sizing up management and even checking out the factory floor at China's Ultrasonic AG US5.DE before deciding in August to give the Frankfurt-listed shoemaker a $60 million (36.52 million pounds) unsecured credit facility.

 The loan was unsecured in keeping with regulations in China at the time it was structured.
 Nomura, a Japanese bank, and its partner banks, however, felt they had done their homework.